-6 This reasoning somewhat contradicts a hypothesis assumed by Erne (2008 : 129) that increasing Europeanisation of the economy will force organised labour to cooperate across borders.
+9 This reasoning somewhat contradicts a hypothesis assumed by Erne (2008 : 129) that increasing Europeanisation of the economy will force organised labour to cooperate across borders.
 However, among several examples, Erne (ibid. : 133-134) points to early initiatives of sectoral international union federations to establish world company councils (WCCs) in MNCs in the 1960s and 1970s, however, concludes that most of these initiatives 'came to nothing' due to two reasons: 1) a reluctance of executives of MNCs to meet workers' representatives at the international level who could not be forced to do so; 2) political rivalries and the persistence of national exit options frequently put an end to these voluntary cross-border union councils and committees.
 Only when the European Works Council Directive was adopted in 1994, multinationals have been obliged to meet workers' representatives at European level.
 Since then, initiatives of unions and European works councillors to create cross-border institutions of bargaining coordination have been multiplied.
-This supports our argument that economic pressures only in combination with institutional changes entail trade unions to pursue strategies of institution building at European level.
-Here, institutions have provided institutional power to unions.
-Moreover, neo-institutional reasoning (Beckert 1999 : 779) suggests that in situations of high uncertainty and complexity informational constraints do not allow intentional rational actors to assign probabilities to the possible consequences of choices.
-This brings us to organisational neo-institutionalism that takes into account technical / economic (e.g. internationalisation of markets) as well as institutional developments in explaining organisational behaviour and strategies.
+This supports our argument that economic pressures only in combination with institutional changes entail trade unions to pursue strategies of institution building at institutionalism that takes into account technical / economic (e.g. internationalisation of markets) as well as institutional developments in explaining organisational behaviour and strategies.